 Friends of Britain

-This year the funds raised by Friends of Britain e.V. at the British Flair event will be in favour of the “Kinderhaus Mignon” – a project of the foundation “Benita Quadflieg Stiftung”.
+This year the funds raised by Friends of Britain e.V. at the British Flair event will be in favour of the MUT Academy – project: Camps for giving Hamburg pupils from a challenging environment the courage to achieve a school leaving certificate and to move on into professional life.

-From left to right: Stefanie Nießen – Linda Struck – Patricia Knoetzsch – Sonny Pathak – Margret Franz-Zieske – Wendy Sprock – Aimée Riecke
+From left to right: Stefanie Nießen – Linda Struck – Patricia Knötzsch – Sonny Pathak – Margret Franz-Zieske – Wendy Sprock – Aimée Riecke – (missing on the picture) Philipp Knötzsch

 with a one-day event, British Day soon became so popular in the Western suburbs of Hamburg, along the banks of the Elbe river, that it was extended in 1996 to a 2-day event, to include the cultural highlight, “The open Air Last Night of the Proms Classic Concert” thus giving the exhibitors two days to benefit from their presence at the event.